 © Alexandr Kornienko | Dreamstime.com

-Many people would probably answer “olive oil.”
+Many people would probably give the answer that olive oil is the healthiest cooking oil.
 This cornerstone of the Mediterranean eating pattern has been showered with positive press in recent years.
 However, most liquid plant oils, with the exception of certain tropical oils like coconut and palm oils, have more in common than not—if you take a wide-angle view.

-Beyond the hype about the health benefits of particular dietary fats, there isn’t much solid science to justify stocking up your pantry with any particular option.
+Beyond the hype about the health benefits of particular dietary fats, there isn’t much solid science to justify touting one specific oil as the healthiest cooking oil.
 Instead, let your taste preferences and food budget be your guide and try to use a variety of oils.

 Healthiest Oil for Your Diet